hcfman/sbts-aru/README.md

 - **Bioacoustic Studies:** This technology can be instrumental for researchers aiming to localize various species based on their vocalizations or other sound signatures.
 - **Gunshot localizing:** Find the co-ordinates from where a gunshot comes from, this is a very useful thing to do in countering illegal poaching.
 - **Stratum 1 time server:** Synchronize all of your computers and securities cameras at home with this system.
 For this use case you only need a GPS, no mic or USB sound card.
 A neo 6m GPS can be acquired for around 7 euros.
+- **Sound recording for security:** Recording sounds is addition forensics for security systems.
+Additionally, you can then add a sound track to a recording of a camera that doesn't contain an integrated microphone.

 ## Installation ##